rethread-studio/code-strata/inspiration/README.md

 > [CODeDOC @ Whitney artport](http://artport.whitney.org/commissions/codedoc/index.shtml)

+This is the original inspiration for our project: use software as the core material to create artwork AND as the media to display the art work.

 In 2002, the [Whitney Museum (USA)](http://whitney.org/) proposed the CODeDOC exhibition, commissioned by [Ars Electronica](http://www.aec.at/news/), for which all artists were assigned a specific task, which had to exploit the code as main material.
 The [work by Bradford Paley](http://artport.whitney.org/commissions/codedoc/paley.shtml) is a very interesting example for our project.

 We have made a standalone version of this work, which is available [here](https://github.com/DIVERSIFY-project/CodeProfiles)